OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 #### The Tomcat deployment

-Our deployment process started with deploying the application to each Tomcat instance using the **Deploy to Tomcat via Manager** step.
+Our deployment process starts with deploying the application to each Tomcat instance using the **Deploy to Tomcat via Manager** step.
 We'll call this step **Random Quotes** and run it on the **tomcat** targets:

 ![](tomcat_step_1.png "width=500")